Skip to main content

 How many matches does a referee need before their stats are reliable?

-We treat 30 matches as the floor.
+We treat 30 as the floor and 50 for the leaderboards.
 Below that, single results swing every average.
-Rows with fewer than 30 fixtures are dimmed on this page so you can scan past them.
+Any appointment sitting on fewer than 30 matches is labelled on the card.

 Do referees give more cards at home or away?